Upping your "relationship status" with your customer

 A major financial services brand was planning for a prominent commercial spot during the Olympics.
 Instead of hiring actors, they sourced real consumers to be the face of their brand in the commercial.
 We were able to help by asking members to submit videos of their experiences with the sponsoring company and the best and brightest were selected to launch their acting career as stars in a very visible commercial.

-5. Panels shape they way they talk to you
+5. Research communities shape they way they talk to you

 We built and manage a B2B community for a major automotive manufacturer to collect insights from their dealers — all across the country.
 The community is extremely active with dealers posting their own discussions and exchanging best practices almost daily.
 So, it made perfect sense for our client to incorporate a FAQ tool into the community site so dealers could submit questions and concerns.
 Not only did dealers appreciate the convenience, but they viewed the tool as an exclusive opportunity to get their questions answered more quickly.